junxit/us-congress-bills-116/metadata.md

 - 2019-03-13 — Referred to the Committee on the Judiciary, and in addition to the Committees on Education and Labor, Financial Services, Oversight and Reform, and House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-03-13 — Referred to the Committee on the Judiciary, and in addition to the Committees on Education and Labor, Financial Services, Oversight and Reform, and House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-03-13 — Referred to the Committee on the Judiciary, and in addition to the Committees on Education and Labor, Financial Services, Oversight and Reform, and House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-04-02 — Committee Hearings Held.
+- 2019-05-01 — Committee Consideration and Mark-up Session Held.
+- 2019-05-01 — Ordered to be Reported (Amended) by the Yeas and Nays: 22 - 10.
+- 2019-05-10 — Committee on Education and Labor discharged.
+- 2019-05-10 — Committee on Education and Labor discharged.
+- 2019-05-10 — Committee on Financial Services discharged.
+- 2019-05-10 — Committee on Financial Services discharged.
+- 2019-05-10 — Committee on House Administration discharged.
+- 2019-05-10 — Committee on House Administration discharged.
+- 2019-05-10 — Committee on Oversight and Reform discharged.
+- 2019-05-10 — Committee on Oversight and Reform discharged.
+- 2019-05-10 — Placed on the Union Calendar, Calendar No. 34.
+- 2019-05-10 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+116-56, Part I.
+- 2019-05-10 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+116-56, Part I.